meng-ma-biomedical-AI/NLP_Medical_Chemical_Classification-fastai/README.md

 This project uses a free sample of data with over 3,000,000 articles that can be found here: [ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline-2018-sample/](ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline-2018-sample/).

 ### Downloading Data
-The file `links.txt` was compiled using this sample.
-From there, `get_data.py` was used to download all the files via FTP using wget.
+The file `data_cleaning/links.txt` was compiled using this sample.
+From there, `data_cleaning/get_data.py` was used to download all the files via FTP using wget.
 ```python
 import subprocess